 Have your basic food categories covered

-How many guitars do your really need and how will they make you sound?
+How many guitars do you really need and how will they make you sound?

 Well as Tom said – all he plays still sounds like him!

-Usually, to cover most genres a session player should have at least one instrument of each of the major brands that makes the sound of that particular genre.
-For example, One Telecaster/Stratocaster for your clean/crunchy tones and a Les Paul with humbuckers for when you rock out are a common combo for guitarist.
+Usually, to cover most genres a session player should have at least one instrument of each of the major brands that make the sound of that particular genre.
+For example, One Telecaster/Stratocaster for your clean/crunchy tones and a Les Paul with humbuckers for when you rock out is a common combo for guitarists.
 A 335 has a typical tone that maybe should be the choice if you are asked to play a specific kind of leady (Think Larry Carlton).